-Be sure to add these Easter calendar numbers to your collection of Easter activities for toddlers and preschoolers.
+Be sure to add these Easter calendar numbers to your collection of preschool calendar numbers.
 You can use the Easter number cards to explore a wide variety of early math skills with your students.

 I enjoy integrating preschool printables like these with my hands-on preschool activities.
 They add a bit of flair to what’s going on, and they’re easy to swap out for different seasons, holidays, and topics.
 The kids are drawn in with something that’s both a little bit new and a little bit familiar.
 Which ups the engagement all around!